Practice Areas

 How is Child Visitation Determined?

 Child visitation arrangements can be established through negotiation between the parents, with the assistance of mediators, or decided by a judge in court.
+Please note that visitation may be restricted as well.

 The primary consideration in San Diego, as in many jurisdictions, is the child’s best interests.
 Factors such as the child’s age, the parents’ work schedules, the child’s school routine, the child’s relationship with each parent, and any history of abuse or neglect are taken into account.